prithvijj/goals-2025/README.md

   - [x] The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change (Jan 1, 2025)
   - [ ] PostgreSQL Query Optimization: The Ultimate Guide to Building Efficient Queries
   - [x] The Software Engineer's Guidebook: Navigating senior, tech lead, and staff engineer positions at tech companies and startups (Mar 29, 2025)
-  - [ ] Software Architecture: The Hard Parts: Modern Trade-Off Analyses for Distributed Architectures
+  - [x] Software Architecture: The Hard Parts: Modern Trade-Off Analyses for Distributed Architectures (Jun 17, 2025)
   - [ ] TODO
   - [ ] TODO
   - [ ] TODO